-This assay is intended for the quantitative determination of total 25-hydroxyvitamin D in human serum and plasma.
+Binding assay for the in vitro quantitative determination of total 25-hydroxyvitamin D in human serum and plasma.
 This assay is to be used as an aid in the assessment of vitamin D sufficiency.

-The electrochemiluminescence binding assay is intended for use on Elecsys and cobas e immunoassay analyzers.
+The electrochemiluminescence binding assay is intended for use on cobas e immunoassay analyzers.